cfunkhouser/idontfixcomputers/content/thing/new-lab-infrastructure-part-1.md

 ### Configuring System Resolver

 For the DC to work correctly, it must act as its own resolver.
-Because of our existing lab DNS infrastructure, we first must make sure BIND9 uses the existing DNS server as its upstream.
+Because of our existing lab DNS infrastructure, we first must make sure BIND 9 uses the existing DNS server as its upstream.
 We'll change this later, once everything else has been pointed at this DC.
 We're going to configure it as a forwarding server, in this case.